PoissonJ/notes/datastructures/exam1.md

  * IndexOf(element) - Items could be repeated, however, which would yield an incorrect index. -1 is returned if the item is not found
  * Erase(Index)
- * Insert(Index, Element)- nice to have the arguments go in natural english order "Insert into slot 5 'a'"
+ * Insert(Index, Element)- nice to have the arguments go in natural English order "Insert into slot 5 'a'"
     + Use a for loop to shift everything over to the right and then input the argument